qais-aboujaoude/EB-environment-manager/README.md

 # EB-environment-manager

-A command line tool that parses a json or a csv file that contains environment variables and updates Elastic Beanstalk Environment with parsed environment variables.
+A command line tool that parses a json or a csv file that contains environment variables and updates a selected Elastic Beanstalk Environment with environment variables from the csv/json file.

-It can also generate a .env that can be used with other packages like [dotenv](https://www.npmjs.com/package/dotenv)
+It can also generate a **.env** file that can be used with other packages like [dotenv](https://www.npmjs.com/package/dotenv)

-It can handle flushing/deleting all environment variables in an environment but you must have [EB CLI](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-install.html) installed locally on your machine and you must call this program in a directory that has been initialized with eb-cli
+It can handle flushing/deleting all environment variables in an environment but you must have [EB CLI](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-install.html) installed locally on your machine and you must call this program in a directory that has been [initialized](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb3-init.html) with eb-cli

-It handles json and csv files only
+It handles json and csv files only.

 ### Installing

-via npm
+install globally via npm:

 ```
-npm install -g eb-environment-manager
+npm i -g eb-environment-manager

 ```

 ### Usage

 This program will assume the AWS region to be defined as a global variable.